ekalchev/Property-Bindings/README.md

 Idea is taken from https://github.com/praeclarum/Bind but with heavy modifications and bug fixes

+# Version 0.2
+  * You can now have working bindings if there is null value in property path.
+Example:
+  Binding.Create(() => instance1.Test.Name, () => instance2.Test.Name) - that will work even if intance1.Test is null
 # Version 0.1

   * New syntax - PropertyBinding.Create(() => obj1.Property1.Property2.Name, () => obj2.Property1.Property2.Name)